Timothy Ravinder

-Timothy Ravinder Dev Pradeep is the Bishop in Coimbatore Diocese of Church of South India.
+Timothy Ravinder Dev Pradeep is the former Bishop of Coimbatore Diocese of Church of South India.

 Early years

 Timothy Ravinder Dev Pradeep was born on 20 December 1958 to S. Timothy and Emily Jane and was brought up in Ketti, a small village south of Ooty in Nilgiris district of present-day Tamil Nadu.
 He completed his primary education from The Laidlaw Memorial School of St. George's Homes, Ketti.

 He took the pre-university course at Kongunadu Arts and Science College, Coimbatore.
 He did his graduate course in B.Sc.
 Physics at the University of Madras from Sri Ramakrishna Mission Vidyalaya.
 He completed a theological degree B.D. from the United Theological College, Bangalore, India (1991 to 1996).
 Subsequent to this he was selected to take an autumn course in New Testament studies at the Copenhagen University in Denmark.
-In 2003 Ravinder was deputed by the Church of South India from the Coimbatore diocese to work with the Protestant Church in Baden, Germany from 2003 to 2008 where he studied German Language, Arts and Culture at the Goethe University Frankfurt as part of the European Language Course Certificate in Rheinfelden, Baden.
+In 2003 Ravinder was deputed by the Church of South India from the Coimbatore diocese to work with the Protestant Church in Baden, Germany from 2003 to 2008 where he studied German Language, under The European Language Certificates, Communications and Competence in Rheinfelden Baden, Germany.

 Timothy Ravinder Dev Pradeep is married to Anny Hemalatha.
 He has two children.